Data and Graphs for Grade 1

 Data is information that we collect and organize.
 A class might collect data about favorite fruits, pets, or how students get to school.

 Once the information is organized, students can compare groups and notice patterns more easily.
+This helps children see that math can begin with asking a question and recording answers from the real world.

 Use Tally Marks to Count